srikaryallala/news-headlines/README.md

 # news-headlines
-Uses Selenium web driver to find and return headlines from various news sources.
+Uses Selenium web driver and Beautiful Soup to find and return headlines from various news sources.